Indonesian Adventist University

-Indonesian Adventist University (Universitas Advent Indonesia), also known as UNAI, is a private coeducational Christian university in Bandung, West Java in Indonesia.
+Universitas Advent Indonesia also known as UNAI, is a private coeducational Christian university in Bandung, West Java in Indonesia.
 It is operated by the Seventh-day Adventist church.

 It is a part of the Seventh-day Adventist education system, the world's second largest Christian school system.

 History

 The school was opened in 1929.
 The Second World War forced the school to close in 1942.
 The school reopened in 1948 after the Second World War ended.